jmettraux/aac_magic/src/_descriptions_in.md

 More static uses of the ball are common, to simply prevent light/vision from crossing the ball radius.

+## Quartz Ball

+A reveal ball, within its radius, a thread outlines threads left by other casters.
+The colours of those threads is revealed.
+Only the threads within the radius of the ball are outlined by the quartz thread.

+By consuming 1 extra WP, all the threads (quartz and others) are revealed to other weavers.
+Non weavers must succeed a DD 8 WIS / Magic skill check to see.
+The GM may decide that some characters or creatures are thread blind and simply cannot see.

 ## Red Finger

 Also known as the weaver lighter.